 It’s hard for me to give my complete shooting impressions of the DELTA 5.
 Being pre-production rifles, some things weren’t complete or were in the process of being changed, as one might expect.
 That said, I couldn’t fully gauge the complete shooing experience.
 I can say that the rifles were accurate, with couple of attendees shooting sub half-MOA groups during our time on the 100 yard range.

 All shooters easily made hits on the 1,000 yard target multiple times and everything in between, nearly to the point of boredom.
-I was impressed by how well the rifles held up, especially with several people running them hard with hot with suppressors attached.
+The rifles held up well, which truly impressed me, especially with several people running them hard with hot with suppressors attached.
 The rifles stayed accurate and continued to run.

 Going into this event Daniel Defense didn’t have an MSRP set.
 All of us gladly chimed in with our thoughts on the matter.
 But it was hard to say with all the innovation and modularity it brings.
 That said, Daniel Defense has announced an MSRP of $2,199, for a complete rifle, with one barrel and one magazine.
 For an accurate bolt-action platform with interchangeable barrels and other solid features, that’s pretty good.